 This is a pretty rare, special crowd tonight.
 Today our nation is at war, with Muslim extremists, worldwide and at home.
 Roughly one percent of our population is currently serving in the military.
-According to the veterans administration, there are some three million three hundred thousand Vietnam era veterans, of which about 2.800 million served in country, actually in South Viet Nam.
-In a recent 2008 issue of men's health magazine, the veterans administration was quoted as reporting and then there are over nine million five hundred thousand who claimed to be Vietnam era veterans.
+According to the veterans administration, there are some three million three hundred thousand Vietnam era veterans.
+In a recent 2008 issue of men's health magazine, the veterans administration was quoted as reporting and then there are nine million five hundred thousand who claimed to be Vietnam era veterans.
 That means there are a lot of men, who want to claim a status, Viet Nam era veteran, which they are unworthy of claiming.
-Apparently, a lot of men in their later years, realize if only, they could a, would a, should a.
+Apparently, a lot of men in their later years, realize if only, they would a, could a, should a.